josephmate/large-scale-paper-metadata-graph/README.md

 # How to use it
 ## Waiting patiently
-I will occasionally publish a .pdf file to git repository when I get a chance.
+I will occasionally publish a .png file to git repository when I get a chance.
 ## I can't wait anymore
 * get graphviz
 * get the latest JDK